MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ## 1.1 User Goals
   [Go to the top](#table-of-contents)

-The main goal of this website is to increase the brand awareness, publicize the contact information and make it easier for the costumer to request the service through the bookings page.
+The main goal of this website is to increase the brand awareness, give out the contact information and make it easier for the costumer to request the service through the bookings page.

 <a name="user-expectations"></a>
 ## 1.2 User Expectations